munificent/craftinginterpreters/book/strings.md

 ^code obj-string (1 before, 2 after)

 A string object contains an array of characters.
-Those are stored in a separate heap-allocated array so that we only set aside as much room as needed for each string.
+Those are stored in a separate, heap-allocated array so that we set aside only as much room as needed for each string.
 We also store the number of bytes in the array.
-This isn't strictly necessary, but lets us tell how much memory is allocated for the string without walking the character array to find the null terminator.
+This isn't strictly necessary but lets us tell how much memory is allocated for the string without walking the character array to find the null terminator.

 Because ObjString is an Obj, it also needs the state all Objs share.
 It